 Maintenance is a crucial part of ensuring the longevity of your log home.
 It’s important to inspect your home regularly, check for signs of wear and tear, and repair any damages promptly.
 A well-maintained log home can last for generations and provide a beautiful and comfortable living space for you and your family.

 Additionally, the environment in which your log home is located can affect its life expectancy.
 A log home in a dry climate will have a longer life expectancy than one in a humid or wet environment.
 Properly sealing and protecting your logs from the elements can help extend the life of your log home.

-According to government websites, the life expectancy for most residential buildings (conventional houses built with conventional materials) are between 70 to 100 years.
-That is a shadow compared with 600+ year life expectancy for log buildings.
+According to government websites, the life expectancy for most residential buildings (conventional houses built with conventional materials) is between 70 to 100 years.
+That is a shadow compared with log buildings’ 600+ year life expectancy.

-Moreover, there are villages in Sweden where many of the buildings being lived in are 700-year-old log structures.
-Also note that considering the organic nature of the material, at the end of the life of a log home, the logs return to the earth in the form of compost.
+Moreover, there are villages in Sweden where many 700-year-old log structures are still in use today.
+And then, considering the organic nature of the material, the logs return to the earth in the form of compost at the end of the life of a log home.

 At Laverty Log Homes & Timber Frames, our hand-picked timber is carefully peeled with hand tools to preserve the natural, sustainable tree and its structural integrity.